 Discuss advantages/disadvantages of occupations.

-Get help in finding a part-time job.If you seem to be without academic direction, talk to your academic advisor; if you don’t know which career might be a good one for you to pursue, make an appointment with Career Services at (540) 831-5373.
+Get help in finding a part-time job.If you seem to be without academic direction, talk to your academic advisor; if you don’t know which career might be a good one for you to pursue, make an appointment with the Career Center at (540) 831-5373.

 - Academic Advisor